-Shown in Figure 4 is an example of residue from TATB that had been pre-loaded to 31 GPa before ignition.
-We were unable to identify the solid residue by FTIR (Nicolet 60SX and IR PLAN microscope attachment) because the small sample size resulted in poor signal to noise.
+Shown in Figure 4 is an example of residue from TATB that had been pre-loaded in the DAC to 31 GPa.
+We were unable to identify the solid residue by FTIR (Nicolet 60SX and IR PLAN microscope attachment) because of poor signal to noise due to the small sample size.

-The relative thermal stability 6,7 and the burn rate as a function of pressure 5 of the four well-defined polymorphs of CL-20 (α , β , γ , ε) were previously published.
-We found that the epsilon (ε) polymorph to be the most thermodynamically stable phase, undergoing a phase transition to the gamma (γ) polymorph at $64\pm1^{\circ}$ C. 6
+We previously published work on the relative thermal stability and the pressure-dependent burn rate of the four well-defined polymorphs of CL-20 ( $\alpha$ , $\beta$ , $\gamma$ , $\epsilon$ ).
+We found that the epsilon ( $\epsilon$ ) polymorph to be the most thermodynamically stable phase, undergoing a phase transition to the gamma ( $\gamma$ ) polymorph at $64 \pm 1^{\circ}$ C.

-Some of the large amount of data we collected is reproduced in Figure 5.
-The lines are guides to the eye meant to emphasize differences and commonalities of each polymorph.
-Note that in this pressure regime, alpha and gamma burn rates are almost indistinguishable (there is no separate line through the gamma data).
+Some of the large amount of burn rate data we collected is reproduced in Figure 5.
+The lines are guides to the eye to emphasize differences and commonalities among the polymorphs.
+All four polymorphs exhibit similar burn rate signatures up to $\sim$ 8 GPa.
+Note the burn rate profiles of the $\alpha$ - and $\gamma$ -polymorphs are almost identical up to $\sim$ 20 GPa with a single line tracing through both sets of data.
+Over the range of 20-34 GPa the alpha sample follows the same pressure dependence as gamma but at a slower rate.

-The four polymorphs exhibited similar burn rate profiles up to ~8 GPa.
-In particular the burn rate profiles of the alpha (α) and γ polymorphs were almost identical up to ~20 GPa.
-Over the range of 20-34 GPa the alpha sample followed the same pressure dependence as gamma but slower.
-The most dramatic "saw tooth" burn rate behavior took place at pressures >17 GPa with extreme swings from maxima to minima over small pressure increments (not shown).
-The fastest rates were ~1.2 km/s at 16-17 GPa for ε and γ samples.
+The most dramatic "saw tooth" burn rate behavior for each polymorph, not shown here, occurred at pressures >17 GPa with extreme swings between maxima to minima over small pressure increments.
+The fastest rates were ~1.2 km/s at 16-17 GPa for both the $\epsilon$ - and $\gamma$ -polymorphs.

 All samples remained colorless and transparent under pressure.
 Under 2 GPa, reactions were incomplete with as much as ~75% of the starting material left in the gasket.
-This residue consisted of soot-lined cracks in the sample propagating radially outward from the ignition zone.
-If gaseous products were made they did not make an audible snap when breaking through the gasket.
+This residue contained soot-lined cracks propagating radially outward from the ignition zone.
+If gaseous products were made at these low pressures they did not make an audible snap when breaking through the gasket.

 Above 2 GPa, all the CL-20 polymorphs burned increasingly to completion with decreasing soot residue.
-Above 6-8 GPa, not only did samples burn to completion but also product gases vented more forcefully with the rapidly increasing burn rate.
-There were no other notable changes to the reaction products up to the highest pressure attained ~40 GPa.
+Above 6-8 GPa, not only did samples burn to completion but also the product gases vented more forcefully with the rapidly increasing burn rate.
+There were no other observed changes to the reaction products up to the highest pressure attained (~40 GPa).

-We also examined the infrared spectra (Nicolet 730 FTIR) of each polymorph under static pressure, monitoring two regions in particular to 13 GPa - the C-H stretch (3200-3000 \mbox{cm}^{-1}) and the ring + NO_2 deformation modes (700 - 830 cm-1).
-We observed mostly monotonic changes in peak intensity, width, and frequency with increasing pressure interrupted with discontinuities.
-These and other anomalies appear to correspond to abrupt changes in burn rate.
+Along with the burn rate data we had previously obtained infrared spectra (Nicolet 730 FTIR) of each polymorph under static pressure to 13 GPa.
+We examined two spectral regions in particular - that corresponding to the C-H stretch (3200-3000 cm-1) and to the ring + NO2 deformation modes (700 - 830 cm-1).
+We observed monotonic changes in peak intensity, width, and frequency with increasing pressure occasionally interrupted by discontinuities, which along with other anomalies corresponded to abrupt changes in burn rate.

-We also discovered $\gamma\text{-CL-}20$ to be extra sensitive to light when pre-loaded ~8 GPa.
-The sample accidentally ignited about 50% of the time with either the defocused back-lighting Argon ion laser (514.5 nm, ~15 kW/cm2) or the low power (<0.02 μJ) pulsed alignment laser.
-We could only measure the burn rate above and below this pressure, as the discontinuity illustrates in Figure 5.
-Burn rate data for β phase was similarly difficult to obtain > 8 GPa due to accidental ignition.
+We found the $\gamma$ -CL-20 polymorph to be extra sensitive to light when loaded to pressures ~8 GPa.
+The samples accidentally ignited about 50% of the time with either the defocused backlighting Argon ion laser (514.5 nm, ~15 kW/cm2) or the low power (<0.02 $\mu$ J) pulsed alignment laser.
+Because of this sensitivity, we were only able to measure the burn rate above and below ~8 GPa, as illustrated by the discontinuous line in Figure 5.
+Burn rate data for $\beta$ -CL-20 was also difficult to measure at pressures > 8 GPa due to similar sensitivity to accidental ignition.